projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 more common to see those that use version ranges, probably because it's the default behavior when installing packages from the `npm` registry.

-Personally, I've never been comfortable with dependency versions that aren't explicitly declared.
+I've never been comfortable with dependency versions that aren't explicitly declared.
 I'd rather update each package manually and potentially introduce noise to the Git history than let Node.js and `npm` decide what versions ranges it can use.
 But that's just me.

 ## Troubleshooting and other concerns